Krasjet/oscr/README.md

 Patch liblo
 -----------

+The following instructions has been deprecated since my patch has been merged into the main branch.

 If you want to use wildcard patterns in config file, you need a patched version of liblo.
 First clone the repository: